VarsitySoftware/cordova-imagePicker/README.md

         // quality of resized image, defaults to 100
         quality: int (0-100),

+         // allow selection of videos, defaults to false
+        allow_video: boolean,

+         // set the title of the picker, defaults to 'Select an Album'
+        title: string,

+         // set the message of the picker, defaults to null
+        message: string,

         // output type, defaults to FILE_URIs.
         // available options are